blsqr/mytoolz/README.md

 # The `mytoolz` Package

-_Note: This is a dummy project for the SIAM Tools Seminar!_
+_Note: This is a dummy project for use in git workshops!
+It has no actual functionality._

 `mytoolz` is a Python 3 package that contains some useful tools for my everyday work.